Arrival Transfer to the Ship

 The fascinating city of Kazan, half Russian, half Tatar, has a long and chequered history.
 Founded in the 13th century by the Mongols, it served as the seat of the Golden Horde or Tatar Empire.
 The Golden Horde was destroyed and it became the capital of the Khanate of Kazan, but it wasn't to last: Ivan the Terrible conquered the city in the 16th century bringing it under Russian rule.
 It is absolutely charming with a unique blend of Muslim and Christian cultures.
 We will enjoy a guided visit to the UNESCO-listed Kazan Kremlin.
 Also of interest are the towers and walls, erected in the 16th and 17th centuries but later reconstructed; the Qol-Şarif mosque, which has been rebuilt inside the citadel.

 Ulianovsk was called Simbirsk back in 1870 when Lenin was born.
 He lived in homes in this town until 1887 which exist today for us to pay a visit.
 Lenin's real name was Vladimir Ulyanov, and in 1924, the town honoured its visionary former resident by changing its name.
-You will be able to pay a visit to the Lenin Museum in order to find out more (optional).
+We'll pay a visit to the Lenin Museum in order to find out more.

 City Tour around Samara